oranjuice/monero-0mq/README.md

 `src/wap_proto.xml` defines the protocol.
 There is an element in it called `<grammar>` that defines a grammar for the types of messages being passed around.

+A new method imples new types of messages.
 The new type of message (for the new method) has to be added here.

 For example,